 Risk Management in Real Estate Property Management

-In most states, by far the greatest number of consumer complaints, commission penalties and license suspensions and revocations are related to property management.
+In most states, by far the greatest number of consumer complaints, commission penalties, and license suspensions and revocations are related to property management.
 It's not that those licensees doing property management are dumb.
-It's that it is a very transaction intensive business.
+It's that this is a very transaction-intensive business.
 While an average agent might do a dozen sale transactions a year with a purchase agreement and related documents, the average property manager might do hundreds of smaller transactions.

 The fact that they're smaller doesn't make those transactions less important and it doesn't reduce the risk involved in doing them.
 As a property manager, you're contracting with an owner to market and rent their property, collect the rents and remit them to the owner, and to manage the property, from maintenance to tenant rules enforcement.

 In doing this, you're transacting with owners, tenants, repair companies, advertising media, contractors, and others.
 Each and every one of these transactions introduces some risk into your business.
 It's not necessarily a lot of risk in each case, but it is cumulative.